Security & token authentication

 - Define the rules that will govern access by your app's users to your app's data and features.
 You do this with the admin portal by creating permission rules, then associating those rules with your users.
 For more information, see Managing access by defining permission rules.

-- Write code through which your app's users can verify who they are to your App Services application.
-You do this by writing code that uses their username and password as credentials to initially authenticate with the App Services application, then uses a token thereafter.
+- Write code through which your app's users can verify who they are to your application.
+You do this by writing code that uses their username and password as credentials to initially authenticate with your application, then uses a token thereafter.
 (This authentication style supports the OAuth 2.0 model.)
 For more information, see Authenticating users and application clients.

 - Be sure to use coding best practices that help ensure that your app is protected from malicious attacks.
 For more information, see Security best practices.